-266 A variety of options exist to quantify dependency of hydro-meteorological extremes (e.g., Bevacqua et al., 2021; Heffernan and Tawn, 2004; Serinaldi and Papalexiou, 2020), although it is advised to ensure that they 267 268 are not reinvented or untested (Serinaldi et al., 2022).
-One well-established approach is using copulas to fit a 269 distribution to data extreme in both variables (e.g., Bevacqua et al., 2017; Manning et al., 2024).
-This permits 270 smoothed curves to be fitted, but relies upon selecting an appropriate distribution (e.g. Gumbel copula).
-271 Alternatively, extremal dependency for wet and windy conditions can be quantified by measures of the co-272 occurrence of extremes above a given percentile (Hillier et al., 2015; Martius et al., 2016; Owen et al., 2021a).
-273 χ (Coles et al., 1999) and uplift in co-occurrence U (De Luca et al., 2017; Hillier et al., 2015) are closely related 274 (Eq.
-3, 4) with nomenclature in Fig. 3b.
+A variety of options exist to quantify dependency of hydro-meteorological extremes (e.g., Bevacqua et al., 2021; Heffernan and Tawn, 2004; Serinaldi and Papalexiou, 2020), although it is advised to ensure that they are not reinvented or untested (Serinaldi et al., 2022).
+One well-established approach is using copulas to fit a distribution to data extreme in both variables (e.g., Bevacqua et al., 2017; Manning et al., 2024).
+This permits smoothed curves to be fitted, but relies upon selecting an appropriate distribution (e.g. Gumbel copula).
+Alternatively, extremal dependency for wet and windy conditions can be quantified by measures of the co-occurrence of extremes above a given percentile (Hillier et al., 2015; Martius et al., 2016; Owen et al., 2021a). χ (Coles et al., 1999) and uplift in co-occurrence U (De Luca et al., 2017; Hillier et al., 2015), which are closely related (Eq.
+3, 4) with nomenclature as defined in Fig. 3b.

-276 Eq.3 $$\chi = \frac{n_a}{(1-f)n}$$
+291 $$\chi = \frac{n_a}{(1-f)n}$$

-278 Eq.
+294 Eq.
 4 $$U = \frac{n_a}{E[n_a]} = \frac{n_a}{(1-f)^2 n}$$

-280 χ is the probability that one variable is extreme if the other is also extreme, varying between 0 and 1 (e.g., 281 Bloomfield et al., 2023; Vignotto et al., 2021).
-U is an occurrence ratio, the observed number of co-282 occurrences divided by the number expected due to chance for independent events (i.e. $E[n_a]$).
-It is also, 283 therefore, the extent to which one would underestimate the probability of co-occurrence if independence 284 were assumed.
-Some authors have called U a 'Likelihood multiplication factor' (Ridder et al., 2020; Zscheischler 285 and Seneviratne, 2017).
-With independent events uniformly distributed over a time period, the significance of 286 U is found with a binomial test (Bevacqua et al., 2021), but $E[n_a]$ can also be simulated directly.
+χ is the probability that one variable is extreme if the other is also extreme, varying between 0 and 1 (e.g., Bloomfield et al., 2023; Vignotto et al., 2021).
+U is an occurrence ratio, the observed number of co-occurrences divided by the number expected due to chance for independent events (i.e. $E[n_a]$).
+It is also, therefore, the extent to which one would underestimate the probability of co-occurrence if independence were assumed.
+Some authors have called U a 'Likelihood multiplication factor' (Ridder et al., 2020; Zscheischler and Seneviratne, 2017).
+With independent events uniformly distributed over a time period, the significance of U is found with a binomial test (Bevacqua et al., 2021), but $E[n_a]$ can also be simulated directly.

-288 Event Coincidence Analysis (ECA) is a method in time-series analysis to assess if one type of event might be a 289 precursor to another based on an underlying Poisson process (e.g. netCoin or CoinCalc R packages) (Donges et al., 2016; Escobar, 2015; Siegmund et al., 2017).
-It is unclear to us, with the dynamic positioning of the 290 291 window and 1 to n events potentially within each episode, how to construct this analytically.
-So, statistical 292 simulation modelling (e.g., Hillier et al., 2015; Ridder et al., 2020) is used to investigate U in UKCP18 by 293 eliminating elements of its temporal structure (Hillier et al., 2015, 2020; Hillier and Dixon, 2020; Zscheischler et 294 al., 2021).
-In this ECA using dynamic windows (dwECA), two simpler (i.e. less structured) models of events are 295 created, from which episodes are then formed in Section 2.2.
+Event Coincidence Analysis (ECA) is a method in time-series analysis to assess if one type of event might be a precursor to another based on an underlying Poisson process (e.g. netCoin or CoinCalc R packages) (Donges et al., 2016; Escobar, 2015; Siegmund et al., 2017).
+With the dynamic positioning of the window and 1 to n events potentially within each episode, it is not straightforward to construct this analytically.
+So, statistical simulation modelling (e.g., Hillier et al., 2015; Ridder et al., 2020) is used to calculate $E[n_a]$ to investigate U in UKCP18r by eliminating elements of its temporal structure (Hillier et al., 2015, 2020; Hillier and Dixon, 2020; Zscheischler et al., 2021).
+For this simulation modelling an ECA is designed that uses dynamic windows to form episodes, which we name here dwECA; in conjunction with this two simpler (i.e. less structured) models of events are created, from which episodes are then formed as in Section 2.2 for comparison with the episodes directly extracted from UKCP18r.